Mini-Review (no exclamation mark)

 Yet one more instance of the Bookshelf® being a step ahead of the mass media.

 Last week, the latest “internet phenomenon movie,” 300 released its first official trailer.
-Without judging the movie, of which I only know a marginable amount, it looks like someone decided to make a bluescreen movie, but this time, turn up the dynamic range.
+Without judging the movie, of which I only know a marginal amount, it looks like someone decided to make a bluescreen movie, but this time, turn up the dynamic range.

 Just imagine how mad he’d be if someone unknowingly stole his idea…Without asking!